paperjs/paper.js/README.md

 	stripped		Formated but without comments (default)
 	compressed		Uses UglifyJS to reduce file size

-In to build a compressed version of Paper.js, UglifyJS version 1 needs to be installed:
+In order to build a compressed version of Paper.js, UglifyJS version 1 needs to be installed:

     npm install uglify-js@1